A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

 \end{definition}

 \begin{remark} When $\Gs=\G_a$ and $X$ is a smooth rigid space, this recovers the Hodge--Tate spectral sequence \cite[Thm.
 3.20]{Scholze2013}. \end{remark}

 We have the following result, generalizing the commutative case of \cite[Thm.
-4.1]{heuer2022moduli}. \begin{proposition} Let $X$ be a smoothoid space over $K$ and let $\Gs$ be an admissible locally $p$-divisible $X$-group.
+4.1]{heuer2022moduli}.
+We delay the proof to the next section. \begin{proposition} Let $X$ be a smoothoid space over $K$ and let $\Gs$ be an admissible locally $p$-divisible $X$-group.
 Then $\nu_*\Gs = \Gs$ and we have for each $j>0$ a canonical isomorphism of sheaves on $X_{\et}$, natural in $X$ and $\Gs$